Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 In general, worker node rebuilds should complete successfully before starting another rebuild.
 A worker node can get into a bad state if it has been partially rebuilt and an attempt is made to restart the rebuild on that same node.
 As a result, it is not possible to start another worker node rebuild if there is an existing incomplete worker node rebuild workflow, where "incomplete" means it has stopped before successfully completing the full workflow.
-If there is an incomplete workflow and it is attempted to start another worker rebuild workflow, the first, incomplete worker rebuild workflow will continue and no new workflow will be created.
+If an incomplete workflow exists and an attempt is made to start another worker rebuild workflow, the original incomplete worker rebuild workflow will continue and no new workflow will be created.

 If it is necessary to start an entirely new worker rebuild workflow after a previous worker rebuild workflow failed, the failed workflow must be deleted from Kubernetes first.
 **WARNING** Deleting a workflow will delete information about the state of that workflow and the steps that have been completed.